musashi-7430251/EuclideanPH1/README.md

 The algorithm this software is based on does rely on the assumption of pairwise unique distances.
 However, the software is quite resistant to rounding errors.

+# Limitations
+How many points you are able to compute PH1 for is dependant on:
+- The shape of your point cloud
+- The dimension your point cloud resides in

 # Requirements
 You will need the following files from nanoflann  https://github.com/jlblancoc/nanoflann "nanoflann.hpp"